 The German software house (called Insotec Consult GmbH; unfortunately, the company does not exist any more) that had to review and choose among the GKS implementations for Siemens (and chose ours) offered a job in Munich, Germany, for the development team at SzTAKI.
 At the beginning of 1986 three of us moved to Germany with our families and continued a similar development work at Insotec.
 We made a development of the 3D version of GKS (called GKS-3D) and the other, upcoming ISO standards of the time, namely CGI and PHIGS.
 Those implementation were successfully sold at various German companies (e.g., Kontron, Krupp Atlas).

 I stayed in Germany until 1988 when Paul ten Hagen, then head of the Interactive Systems group at the Centre Mathematics & Computer Sciences (CWI) in Amsterdam, the Netherlands, offered me a job at CWI.
-I accepted the offer and I have been formally an employee of CWI ever since, first on a temporary contract and, since 1990, on a tenure position.
+I accepted the offer and I was an employee of CWI until my retirement in 2021, first on a temporary contract and, between 1990 and 2021, on a tenure position.
 I also defended my PhD thesis, essentially based on my earlier research and development work around computer graphics, at the University of Leiden, in the Netherlands, in 1989.

 I stayed in the field of computer graphics until the year 2000, although I spend about three years in a completely different area, namely parallel programming, with Farhad Arbab (the project was called “Manifold”).
 I participated in a Dutch national project on the development of a graphics hardware based on a unique dataflow architecture (unfortunately, the commercial partners went bankrupt during the lifetime of the project, and the project had to stop).
 In the early 90’s I was workpackage manager in an EU ESPRIT project called MADE, whose goal was the development of a programming environment for multimedia programming; our major industrial partner was Bull, in France.
 The MADE project also resulted in an ISO standardization work, in cooperation with IMA (International Multimedia Association).
 The resulting ISO Standard, called PREMO, was meant as a reference model for multimedia programming; I was one of the co-editors.